samuel-thompsonn/browser-fighting-game-server/doc/notes.md

 It looks really interesting, though, so I would like to check it out.
 It looks like the tutorial will need some time to initialize cloud resources, though, so in the meantime I can work on the game itself to have the user flow look very nice.

 But it looks like GameLift is built for C++, C# and Unreal only, so I couldn't yet use a JS web app as the client for GameLift.
 But then I found [this Codeberg repo](https://codeberg.org/CodeOnCanvas/gamelift-realtime-client) that seems to exactly what I'm looking for--I wonder if it would work!
+We'll want to go back to this once I have the lobby management API working.

 Apparently I don't have any instances running at all.
 What happened to my instance that was running the game server?
 I guess it terminated because it was stopped?
 My load balancer is also gone.
 Did I dream what happened yesterday?
 No, it's that I'm plugged in to a different region for some reason.
 Anyway, I should be developing locally.

+For my coding today, I'm going to make the server reset the game when it terminates, and we will make the sure the client does NOT get to rejoin immediately.
+But ultitmately this needs to be up to something done by the lobby action WSAPI or some other system to (1) only spawn a game instance when it is demanded, (2) destroy the game instance when the game is done, and (3) determine which players are permitted to connect to which game.

+So here's my decision: I'll scrap the instance allocation API and try going with GameLift once I have need for multiple game servers.
+For now I'll try one game server, one lobby etc. Either way, I think the best thing I can do is make the game experience itself look polished.
+So here's what I can do:

+1. Make character starting positions make sense: DONE
+1. Put a "waiting for players" screen in the client code for when not all players have connected
+2. Put a countdown before the game starts
+3. Reset the gamestate when the game ends